ShashankNardekar/All_in_one/README.md

-My self study (solutions with codes) on projects from Kaggle / Analytics Vidhya competitions
+My self study projects as well as some competition projects that I participated in.